.. in deep math coding mode searching for new sounds to hear.

 The software is a beta version so there is room for improvements but you can already use it to find interesting sounds.
 AI code requires lots of CPU so you should have very fast computer to use the tool.
 You need to calculate a parameter reduction model for each VST instrument separatedly.

 Hypercube VST currently supports only 64bit VST2 modules.
-Support of 64bit VST3 instruments is planned in future releases.
-This software requires 64bit Windows 10 (earlier versions not tested) and 64bit Java (plugin generator user interface).
+Support for VST3 won't happen soon as only few VST3 modules currently fully support the newest VST3 standard which allow reading all preset values.
+The software requires 64bit Windows 10 (earlier versions not tested) and 64bit Java (plugin generator user interface).

 Youtube video showing how to use Hypercube VST (old version)